 Residential Foreclosure Trials

-Trials will be set in Division AE upon Plaintiff's filing of a Notice to Set Trial in Division AE.
+Upon the filing of a Notice to Set Trial, the case will be set before a senior judge or Judge Gillen.
 The notice shall indicate that the case is at issue and the amount of time requested.
 The court will e-serve the order to counsel for Plaintiff, who shall forward the order to all defendants and file the required Notice of Service.

 Litigants are strongly urged not to request more than 8 hours for a residential foreclosure trial.